rust-console/gba/book/src/02-concepts/02-bios.md

 [Philipp Oppermann](https://github.com/phil-opp)) for writing [this blog post](http://embed.rs/articles/2016/arm-inline-assembly-rust/).
 It's at least ten times the tutorial quality as the `asm` entry in the Unstable Book has.
-In their defense, the actual spec of how inline ASM works in rust is "basically what clang does", and that's specified as "basically what GCC does", and that's basically not specified at all despite GCC being like 30 years old.
+In fairness to the Unstable Book, the actual spec of how inline ASM works in rust is "basically what clang does", and that's specified as "basically what GCC does", and that's basically/shockingly not specified much at all despite GCC being like 30 years old.

-So we're in for a very slow, careful, and pedantic ride on this one.
+So let's be slow and pedantic about this process.

 ## Inline ASM

+**Fair Warning:** Inline asm is one of the least stable parts of Rust overall, and if you write bad things you can trigger internal compiler errors and panics and crashes and make LLVM choke and die without explanation.
+If you write some inline asm and then suddenly your program suddenly stops compiling without explanation, try commenting out that whole inline asm use and see if it's causing the problem.
+Double check that you've written every single part of the asm call absolutely correctly, etc, etc.

+**Bonus Warning:** The following formatting information is specific to the ARM flavor of assembly.
+If you're using `x86` / `x86_64` or `MIPS` or whatever else then you're unfortunately on your own, I have know knowledge of how to correctly call the `asm!` macro on those platforms.

-The inline asm docs describe an asm call as looking like this:
+Now then, with those out of the way, the inline asm docs describe an asm call as looking like this:

 ```rust
 asm!(assembly template